Nikon D3400 vs Fujifilm X-H1

 It is notable that the X-H1 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D3400 does not feature such a mic input.

 The X-H1 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
+Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Fujifilm websites.

 Review summary: Nikon D3400 vs Fujifilm X-H1